jinoh0731/Financial-news-information-retrieval/README.md

 BERT is a groundbreaking model in the field of natural language processing (NLP) introduced by researchers at Google.
 BERT's key innovation is its deep bidirectionality, allowing the model to understand the context of a word based on all of its surroundings (both left and right of the word).

 The `bert_en_uncased_L-12_H-768_A-12` model is a specific configuration of the BERT model developed by Google.
-This variant was introduced as part of BERT's initial release in October 2018.
+This variant is called BERT Miniatures, and it was introduced as part of BERT's initial release in October 2018.
 It is designed to handle tasks that require understanding the context of English language text in a way that is agnostic to the case of the input text (i.e., lowercased input).
+Also, the standard BERT is effective on a wide range of model sizes, beyond BERT-Base and BERT-Large, whereas smaller BERT models are intended for environments with restricted computational resources

 - **Configuration Details**:
   - **L-12**: The model consists of 12 Transformer blocks (layers), providing a good balance between computational efficiency and modeling capability.